Satyam2192/Sk-Home-Backend/README.md

 ### Footer Endpoints

-- **POST /api/footer/create**
-  - Creates a new footer entry.
-  - Requires footer details in the request body.
-  - Returns the created footer information.
 - **PUT /api/footer/update/:id**
   - Updates a footer entry.
   - Requires the footer's `id` in the URL path and updated details in the request body.